-Similarly, we also observe few genes with significantly differential trajectories between standard (ST) and drive (SR) spermatogenesis.
+Similarly, we also observe few genes with significantly differential trajectories between standard and drive spermatogenesis.
 Trajectory analyses allow us to test whether genes are differentially regulated across developmental time, rather than at distinct, self-assigned timepoints that include cells spanning developmental states.
-Briefly, we assigned pseudotime points to each germ cell and fitted a Generalised Additive Model (GAM) for standard (ST) and drive (SR) cells independently for expression of each gene.
+Briefly, we assigned pseudotime points to each germ cell and fitted a Generalised Additive Model (GAM) for standard and drive cells independently for expression of each gene.
 To ensure high confidence in the identified trajectories, genes with no association between pseudotime and expression were removed.
-Of the 5047 genes maintained for this analysis, only 260 had significantly differential trajectories between standard (ST) and drive (SR) spermatogenesis (Table S9).
+Of the 5047 genes maintained for this analysis, only 260 had significantly differential trajectories between standard and drive spermatogenesis (Table S9).
 These genes are enriched for gene ontology terms including cilia, axoneme, and cell projection assembly (Table S10), suggesting that the driver may interfere with proper sperm development by affecting sperm motility.

 Using our analyses of differential expression and trajectory, we sought to identify candidates for functional aspects of the driver.
 Of those we found, many are associated with sperm motility and function (Figure S9).
 Notably, Grip75 is required for tethering of microtubules, and Drosophila mutants of this gene are sterile with defects in meiosis and sperm motility (Vogt et al., 2006).
 Consistent with this phenotype, Grip75 is X-linked and expressed at significantly lower levels in T. dalmanni drive individuals, particularly in the later stages of spermatogenesis.
 Similarly, we identify differential expression of Tsr, Drosophila mutants of which are unable to perform proper cytokinesis at meiosis I and II (Gunsalus et al., 1995).
 This gene is X-linked in T. dalmanni and has significantly lower expression in spermatocytes of drive individuals and exhibits a different trajectory between standard and drive spermatogenesis.
 Finally, Ced-12 is required for apoptotic cell clearance (Van Goethem et al., 2012) with Drosophila mutants showing significantly increased spermatogonia volume (Zohar-Fux et al., 2022).
 Ced-12 is X-linked in T. dalmanni and downregulated in the later stages of spermatogenesis in drive individuals.
 With strong selection pressure for increased germline size acting in drive males (Bradshaw et al., 2022), this shift in regulation of germline growth is a clear mechanism to mitigate the loss of Y-bearing sperm.